

 Testing and tagging of electrical equipment

-Use and Visual Inspection of electrical equipment
+Visual Inspection and use of electrical equipment

 • cords are not tangled and do not contribute a tripping hazard;